The Most Important Part of Your Website

 can be a perfectly winning statement on a website.
 With your first line, less is more, and making sure your message really hits home is the entire point.

 You can test this with your website’s opening line.
 Get people who’ve never seen it, or even better, who have no idea what you do, to have a look with you right there.
 Have them read the first line on the home page, no scrolling down.
 Ask them what they think the site is about.
 You may just discover that your site doesn’t actually say anything.
-Or you may realize it says about half of what you want it to.
+Or you may realise it says about half of what you want it to.

 The thing is, this first line is your one opportunity to let your ideal customer know that, yes, they have landed in the right place.
 It’s the line that’s going to keep them around long enough to have a chance to find out exactly how you’re going to deliver the amazing thing you just said you do!

 If you get this line down everything else on the site from this point on is really just there to show exactly how and why you do this thing, and why you’re the business they want to use for it.

 It’s these stupidly simple opening lines that, when done right, really transform your website into a powerful networking and marketing tool.

 Always craft this line for a first-time visitor

 Someone that’s been there before hardly notices the introduction anymore.
 They’ve seen it, they kind of get you.
 At least a little.
 You can start to help them understand more and more of what you’re about in your other content.

 A first time visitor is the most difficult one to get to keep browsing through your stuff.
 If you craft your entire site towards interesting them, you’re going to win a lot more than if you try and only speak to the people that already know you.